hiteshjoshi1/commands/aws_learn/networking/vpc.md

 6. Create Route out  in Route table - Edit Routes
 Add Routes

-Destination 0.0.0.0/0
-Target - The Internet Gateway
+Destination 0.0.0.0/0 And   Target - The Internet Gateway

-IPV6 ->  ::/0
-Destination - Internet gateway
+IPV6 ->  ::/0 and Target - Internet gateway

+7. Any subnet associated with this new route table(MyPublicRouteTable) will be now public.
-7. Edit Subnet Association and add public subnet in  the public route table
+So create a subnet association - Edit Subnet Association and add a subnet to the public route table.
+So 10.0.1.0/24 is associate with MyPublicRouteTable and now has a route out to the internet

-8.Launch EC2 -- Network VPC
+The other subnet(10.0.2.0/24) is still associated with the default Route table( the one created with VPC) and hence has no internet access.

+8. Launch EC2 in public subnet ->
+- Use the new  VPC in the Network section.
-Subnet - public subnet
+- Use the  public subnet in the subnet section.
+- Create a new Security Group - say WebDMZ for this EC2 Instance.
+And give it ssh and HTTP access from internet

- Launch Ec2 - Network VPC
+ Launch Ec2 in private subnet ->
+- Use the new  VPC in the Network section.
- Subnet - private subnet
+- Use the private subnet in the subnet section.

- Security group do not span Sec Group, so while create EC2 . add a new Sec group in new VPC.
+- use the default security group

- 9. Now we have 2 Ec2 , 1 in public subnet and 1 in pvt subnet,  and they are in 2 seprate sec group.
+ 9. Now that we have 2 Ec2 instances , 1 in public subnet and 1 in pvt subnet,  and they are in 2 seprate sec group (webDMZ and default)

  10. Create a new Sec group -- why?